Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 Tourist trade grew suddenly, and much

-faster than the state could Increase
+faster than the state could increase

-its own halanced food production;
+its own balanced food prodaction;

 thus Florida presents an odd picture |